yourbasic/int/README.md

 ### Fast integer sorting

-**[Radix sort][wikiradix]** uses bit manipulation to good effect and bitwise operators are crucial in the implementation of the fastest known integer sorting algorithm.
-This algorithm sorts *n* integers in O(*n* log log *n*) worst-case time on a unit-cost RAM machine, the standard computational model in theoretical computer science.
+**[Radix sort][wikiradix]** uses bit manipulation to good effect, and bitwise operators are crucial in the implementation of the fastest known integer sorting algorithm.
+It sorts *n* integers in O(*n* log log *n*) worst-case time on a unit-cost RAM machine, the standard computational model in theoretical computer science.
 [The fastest sorting algorithm?][sort] has all the details.

 # Simple sets

 A **[bit set][wikibitarray]**, or bit array, must be the simplest data structure in town.
-It consists of an array of integers, where the bit at position *k* is one whenever *k* belongs to the set.
+It's just an array of integers, where the bit at position *k* is one whenever *k* belongs to the set.

 Even though it's simple, a bit set can be quite powerful.
 Because it uses bit-level parallelism, limits memory access, and plays nicely with